 Today you find a large menu with traditional and modern cuisine and drinks.
 You even can go there for breakfast.

-Be aware, this beer garden in Berlin is next to the S-Bahn which can get a bit noisy but it should’t stop you to visit it.
+Be aware, this beer garden in Berlin is next to the S-Bahn which can get a bit noisy but it shouldn’t stop you to visit it.

 - Schleusenkrug Müller-Breslau-Straße 14b, an der Tiergartenschleuse, Charlottenburg.